blutarch/docker-mssql-to-mysql/README.md

 3. Run `git fetch` inside the "dbdump" repo then checkout the `linux/dbdump` branch.

-4. Clone the [migrations](https://github.com/vanilla/migrations) with your other repositories (e.g. `~/workspace/repos`).
+4. If you haven't already, clone this repo with your other repositories (e.g. `~/workspace/repos`).

-5. Navigate inside the `docker-mssql` folder of the "migrations" repository and run `docker build . -t sql_server  --platform linux/amd64`.
+5. Navigate inside this repository and run `docker build . -t sql_server  --platform linux/amd64`.

 ## Running the MSSQL server

-Inside the `.../migrations/docker-mssql` folder, run the command below.
+Inside this repository, run the command below.

 **IMPORTANT: You need to replace the `src` with the [DATA_DIR] path.**